filmhubhq/filmhubhq.github.io/_posts/2013-10-12-make-your-film-a-hit-on-hulu.md

 <a href="http://www.hulu.com/watch/501254">3:19</a>

 Live since June 14th, this film had the usual first week bump (approx 500 views per day) before settling down to a consistent 100+view/day.
 I love this film — it has everything I adore in European cinema…massively flawed characters, erudite but improbable dialogue, and random, inexplicable tragedy.
 And inexplicable success.
-I have a feeling there’s a profound lack of Spanish language films on American VoD outlets.
+I have a feeling there’s a profound lack of Spanish language films on American VOD outlets.
 It’s been live almost 3 months and still getting 100+ views/day — think art house cinema on a rainy Tuesday.

 <a href="http://www.hulu.com/watch/508148">Missing Pieces</a>